mdekauwe/CABLE_benchmarking/docs/user_guide/index.md

 `runs/site/logs/`

 :   directory that contains the log files produced by all tasks

+`runs/site/analysis/bitwise-comparisons`

+:   directory that contains the standard output produced by the bitwise comparison command: `benchcab fluxnet-bitwise-cmp`.
+Standard output is only saved when the netcdf files being compared differ from each other

 !!! warning "Re-running `benchcab` multiple times in the same working directory"
     We recommend the user to manually delete the generated files when re-running `benchcab`.
 Re-running `benchcab` multiple times in the same working directory is currently not yet supported (see issue [CABLE-LSM/benchcab#20](https://github.com/CABLE-LSM/benchcab/issues/20)).
 To clean the current working directory, run the following command in the working directory